-Some B vitamins may have a protective effect against headaches.
+Some B vitamins may also have a protective effect against headaches.

-B-complex vitamins contain all eight of the B vitamins and are a safe, cost-effective way to naturally treat headache symptoms.
+B-complex supplements contain all eight of the B vitamins and are a safe, cost-effective way to naturally treat headache symptoms.

-B vitamins are considered safe to take on a regular basis, as they are water soluble and any excess will be flushed out through the urine (23).
+B vitamins are considered safe to take on a regular basis, as they are water-soluble, meaning that any excess will be flushed out through the urine (

 Using a cold compress may help reduce your headache symptoms.

-Applying cold or frozen compresses to the neck or head area decreases inflammation, slows nerve conduction and constricts blood vessels, all of which help reduce headache pain (24).
+Applying cold or frozen compresses to your neck or head area decreases inflammation, slows nerve conduction, and constricts blood vessels, all of which could help reduce headache pain (

 To make a cold compress, fill a waterproof bag with ice and wrap it in a soft towel.
-Apply the compress to the back of the neck, head or temples for headache relief.
+Apply the compress to the back of your neck, your head, or your temples for headache relief.

-Studies have shown that taking CoQ10 supplements may be an effective and natural way to treat headaches.
+Studies have shown that taking CoQ10 supplements may be an effective natural way to treat headaches.

-For example, one study in 80 people demonstrated that taking 100 mg of CoQ10 supplements per day reduced migraine frequency, severity and length (27).
+For example, one study in 80 people diagnosed with migraine demonstrated that taking 100 mg of CoQ10 per day reduced migraine frequency, severity, and length (

-To discover if a certain food is causing frequent headaches, try an elimination diet that removes the foods most related to your headache symptoms.
+To discover whether a certain food is causing frequent headaches, you may consider trying an elimination diet that removes the foods most related to your headache symptoms.

 Sipping on beverages that contain caffeine, such as tea or coffee, may provide relief when you are experiencing a headache.